fee-sah-yor/fee-sah-yor/README.md

 ### Hi 👋 I'm AFOWOWE FISAYO DORIS
 I'm a passionate front-end developer with a meticulous approach to visual design, ensuring pixel-perfect execution.
 My expertise lies in crafting responsive web applications with efficiency and precision.
-I thrive in collaborative environments, contributing to transform ideas into vibrant and engaging digital experiences.
+I thrive in collaborative environments, contributing to transforming ideas into vibrant and engaging digital experiences.
 I recently started writing on medium to document what i learn and it has given me a better understanding my field.

-- 🌱 I’m currently learning React Native and Typescript.
+- 🌱 I’m currently working with React Native and Typescript.
-- 🔭 I’m currently working on a mobile app for resturants
+- 🔭 I’m currently maintaining a mobile app for restaurants
 - 📫 How to reach me: fisayodoris@gmail.com
 - 👯  Medium: https://medium.com/@fisayodoris